Phoenix Hill, Louisville: Parks

 Lucille Grant Park is a 1-acre privately owned public park located adjacent to the New Directions Housing Corporation that they dedicated in July 1997 and named for a prominent gardener in the neighborhood.
 A playground and picnic area are available for use from dawn until dusk.

 Rubel Park is 1.5 acres of green space tucked away in an elevated, triangular area bordered by East Broadway and Barret and Rubel avenues.
 It has the following amenities: ball field, basketball (half), grills, picnic shelter, picnic tables, and a playground.
 It is a part of the Louisville Metro Parks system.

 NuLu

 The East Market District (also known as NuLu), the home to Kentucky's first green building aptly named The Green Building, has developed within the borders of Phoenix Hill in recent years.
 A hip new local destination that is an eclectic mix of high-end locavore restaurants, retail stores, and galleries, the district also exhibits an eco-friendly approach to development.

 The Phoenix Hill Nulu Farmer's Market, initiated by the Phoenix Hill Neighborhood Association in an effort to curb the food desert plaguing inner-city areas, is located at Fresh Start Growers' Supply.
 Residents can buy vegetables, fruits, baked goods, and meats that are all-natural and locally grown or crafted.

-Clubs

-The Phoenix Hill Tavern was Louisville's number one bar and nightclub that offered live music, concerts and events.
-It won LEO Weekly "Best of Louisville" award for eight consecutive years.
-However, it abruptly shut down in June 2015 due to contractual, safety and liability issues.